perrywarner/frontend-takehome/README.md

 Please take some time to answer the following questions.
 Your answers should go directly in this `readme`.

-- Given more time, what would you suggest for improving the performance of this app?
+- Q: Given more time, what would you suggest for improving the performance of this app?
+A: I think the first stab would be to work on the input change events call quantity and specifically debouncing the onChange.
+This should help by not requiring the expensive repaint of all of the list items each time the user types something.

-- Is there anything you would consider doing if we were to go live with this app?
+- Q: Is there anything you would consider doing if we were to go live with this app?
+A: This is a good question, there's definitely a lot of stuff.
+In terms of quick wins, I'd take some time to add some tests one way or another - be it from React Testing Library or maybe Cypress depending on where things go.
+In addition, though it's arguably not totally my place as a dev, I'd like to have discussions with product: the styling sitution I think could use some work as the user experience would suffer in the current form.
+To aid the UX situation, I'd maybe start with using chrome dev tools' accessibility tooling and fix some easy gaps if possible - or maybe grab an off the shelf UI component lib that achieves a good balance of flexibility, ease of PoC and hits the accessibility marks to set the UI on a good path going forward.

-- What was the most challenging aspect of this work for you (if at all)?
+- Q: What was the most challenging aspect of this work for you (if at all)?
+A: Definitely navigating the PokeAPI.
+While I respect that it seems to follow that RESTFul spec to a T, the deep nesting is not a fun one to trial and error 😅